NavAbility/NavAbilitySDK.py/docs/blobs.md

 # [0x2e, 0x45, ..., 0x2b] # length 1225 bytes
 ```

 Data blobs are provided in binary format (i.e. `::Vector{UInt8}`).
-A blob can be associated via any number of `BlobEntry`s across multiple graph nodes, sessions, or robots.  `BlobEntry` also stores a hash value to ensure data consistency which must correspond to teh stored hash upon retrieval.
+A blob can be associated via any number of `BlobEntry`s across multiple graph nodes, sessions, or robots.  `BlobEntry` also stores a hash value to ensure data consistency which must correspond to the stored hash upon retrieval.
 The check can be skipped as indicated by the option in the function call above.

 :::{tip}